 The procedure shown in the previous slides is so automatic that it is possible to for 'adjoint compilers' to do it automatically.
-Such packages will produce a TLM and adjoint model from a nonlinear model source code, e.g.
+Such packages will either produce TLM and adjoint model code from a nonlinear model source code, or calculate the derivatives directly e.g.